LiuStan99/TIAGo-Robot-Perception/README.md

 ## Quickstart

-When starting the simulation for the first time run the following bash script.
-This will add the correct gazebo paths to your .bashrc
+When starting the simulation for the **first** time run the following bash script.
+This will add the correct gazebo paths to your `.bashrc`.
+Also make sure to source your `.bashrc` afterwards.
 ```
-roscd cor_mdp_tiago_gazebo
+roscd cor_mdp_tiago_gazebo/scripts
+./set_gazebo_env.sh
-source scripts/set_gazebo_env.sh
+source ~/.bashrc
 ```

 ### Ahold project